secure-software-engineering/swan/README.md

 MOIS (/mwa/ security) is a machine-learning approach for detection of methods of interest for security in Java libraries.
 MOIS should be used in combination with other static analyses tools.
 It helps the users to create a set of relevant methods required as an input for static analyses, e.g. taint- and type-state analysis.
 MOIS detects four types of methods: source, sink, sanitizer, and authentication method.
-The found methods are further cathegorized according to relevant vulnerabilities (Common Weakness Enummeration  - CWE).
-Curretntly MOIS supports the following CWEs: CWE89, CWE79, CWE306, CWE862, and CWE863.
+The found methods are further categorized according to relevant vulnerabilities (Common Weakness Enumeration  - CWE).
+Curretntly MOIS supports the following CWEs: CWE078, CWE079, CWE089, CWE306, CWE601, CWE862, and CWE863.

 Main contributors:
 * Goran Piskachev (goran.piskachev@iem.fraunhofer.de)